Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that displays content of /etc/passwd
+The script that displays content of /etc/passwd and /etc/host